JohnCarl2234/rei_ryota/README.md

-- 👋 Hi, I’m @JohnCarl2234
+- 👋 Hi, I’m John Carl Acosta
-- 👀 I’m interested in: Conputers, Science, and social studies
+- 👀 I’m interested in: Conputers, Science, and Notical Studies
-- 🌱 I’m currently learning on programming, and social studies
+- 🌱 I’m currently learning on programming
-- 💞️
+- 💞️ Don't have relationship yet.
 - 📫 How to reach me:
 You can reach me via: Facebook @John Carl Acosta

 You can email me at: acostajohncarl33@gmail.com

-Hope u have a better Christmas Season bruh!
+Pm me via Telegram: @rei_ryota

+Rainy season duhhhhhh....

 <!---
 JohnCarl2234/JohnCarl2234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.